 The council, like all other organisations has not been immune to the current economic downturn.
-A large proportion of the council's gross revenues are derived from the supply of services to customers (eg: car parks, planning fees) and as such the council has seen a drop in these income levels and does not expect these to pick up to pre-downturn levels in the immediate future.
-Similarly, the austerity measures implemented by central government have manifested themselves in the council in terms of a reduction in levels of grant funding.
-In order to minimise the effect of these income reductions on the local taxpayer, council tax precepts have been kept as low as possible; however this has seen a major reduction in the council's expenditure (both in-year and also in future planned budgets) - wherever possible these reductions are being made without cutting frontline services.
-Further notes on the future budgets and levels of reserves are at the end of this foreword.
+In particular, the austerity measures outlined in the comprehensive spending review by central government have manifested themselves in the council in reduced levels of grant funding.
+In order to minimise the effect on the local taxpayers of the downturn, council tax precepts have been kept as low as possible; however this has meant a significant reduction in the level of the council's expenditure (both in-year and also in future planned budgets) - wherever possible these reductions are being made without cutting frontline services.
+Further notes on the council's prospects for its future budgets and levels of reserves are at the end of this foreword.

-Financial performance 2010/11
+Financial performance 2011/12

-The original budgeted medium term plan to 2014/15 provided for gradually reducing net budget requirements funded by stable, annual council tax increases, and the prudent use of funds and balances to help smooth out the cycle.
-Overall these trends will strengthen the council's financial base.
-However, they are principally dependent upon achievement of the council's ambitious programme of cost cutting measures.
+The council's original budgeted medium term plan to 2015/16 provided for gradually reducing net budget requirements funded by stable, annual council tax increases that offset the expected reduction in government funding, with prudent use of funds and balances to help smooth out the cycle.
+Overall these trends will maintain the council's financial base.
+The net budget requirement is however principally dependent upon achievement of the council's programme of cost reduction measures to help ensure a sustainable medium term financial plan.